 Led by the National Data Privacy and Cybersecurity Working Group and the Technology Working Group, this roundtable will spark discussion and gather insights on the challenges SPOs face in digital service delivery, cybersecurity, and data privacy.
 Sharing key findings from their joint survey and facilitating dialogue on current pressures-including resource constraints, and cyber-safety.
 Participants will explore emerging risks, AI, remote work and discuss how digital capacity and infrastructure must evolve.
 The session will include a co-creation activity to identify and prioritize the tools, policies, and supports needed to strengthen sector-wide digital transformation and service delivery.

 - Jennifer Freeman, PeaceGeeks

 - Alicia Couto, ISANS

 - Traicy Robertson, Manitoba Possible

-129 - Changing Terms?
-Is the language of Multiculturalism in Canada on the way out?
-(Panel Discussion / Discussion de panel) (EN)
+130 - What's the Story?
+Immigration History and the Shifting Canadian Narrative (Panel Discussion / Discussion de panel) (EN)